contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

     - [IMAGE]

 #.
-Verify your experiment script:
-    - If using `PsychToolBox`:
-        - Open MATLAB
-        - Access your experiment `.m` script and launch it
-        - Make sure you arrive to the `Introduction Page` mentioned in the :ref:`design_experiment` section

-#.
 Prepare the `FastScan` computer:
     - If the `FastScan` computer is not turned on:
         - make sure that FastScan device is off (the flat black box next to the monitor, picture below)